Normaliz/Normaliz/README.md

 - generalized (or weighted) Ehrhart series and Lebesgue integrals of - polynomials over rational polytopes
 - minimal systems of generators and Hilbert series of general affine monoids
 - Markov and Gröbner bases of lattice and toric ideals
+- Special interface and function for fusion rings (NEW)

 Normaliz offers the API libnormaliz that allows the user to access Normaliz computations from any C++ program.